-The traffic light system provides information on project progress by evaluating temporal and quantitative progress in Falcon.
-The traffic light is clearly visible in the project tree, but can also be found elsewhere, e.g. in your dashboard.
+The traffic light system provides information about the project's progress by evaluating the time-related and quantitative progress in Falcon.

-In the project tree the left traffic light stands for the effects and the right traffic light for the activity progress.
+In the project tree, the left traffic light represents activity progress and the right traffic light represents effects.

-Green: Time (activities) or effects are within the defined optimum.
+Green: Activities or effects are on-time / on-track (within the defined optimum)

-Yellow: Time (activities) or effects are within the defined tolerance range, so they are slightly delayed.
+Yellow: Activities or effects are late / at risk (within the defined tolerance range, so they are slightly delayed)

 Red: Time (activities) or effects have exceeded the specified tolerance limit and are therefore significantly delayed.

 Note: The traffic light system is based on a scoring model.
 Activities are estimated as a function of the delay (in days).
 If Falcon remains in the default setting, the activity light changes to yellow after 3 days delay and to red after 7 days delay.
-The effect traffic light changes colour and becomes yellow when less than 90% of the light is reached.
+The effect traffic light changes color and becomes yellow when less than 90% of the plan is achieved.
 A red traffic light is shown at less than 70% achievement.

 But every project is different.
 Therefore, admins and hub owners can determine for each project when a traffic light changes color.
 If you want to know which limits apply to you, you can ask your project administrator.